Discovering Two Harbors

-Dining: In town, many people like the Vanilla Bean for coffee, baked goods or lunch.
+Dining: In town, the Vanilla Bean is very popular for coffee, baked goods or lunch.

-At Superior Shores resort, the Kamloops is a pleasant place to eat.
+At Superior Shores resort just east of town, the Kamloops is a pleasant place to eat.
 Its deck overlooks a commons with a fish-boil area and a little bridge that carries guests over wetlands to a long beach.

 Betty's Pies, a mile farther east, is a well-known eatery that serves breakfast, lunch and dinner as well as pie.

 Go another eight miles and you'll find the Rustic Inn, which many people think has much better pies as well as good food.

 Hiking: The Superior Hiking Trail Association office and store is in a blue Victorian house at 731 Highway 61 (Seventh Avenue) is open year-round.
 218-834-2700.